dkian214/Copilot-Dev-Practices-GHU23/EXERCISE.md

 ## Getting activity summary

-In Copilot Chat Browser, select `WORKSHOP.md` then ask
+Open Copilot Chat in GitHub, select `WORKSHOP.md` then ask
 ```
 Can you list all the bullet points from Activity 2?
 ```